BITS-ACB/NVDACourse/docs/lessons/lesson_week03.md

 - Go to beginning of line. -- Shift and One
 - Go to end of line. -- Shift and Three.

 So for example if you wanted to read the next line, you'd press the 9.
 For the next word, it's the 6.
 But if you wanted to go to the end of that line,you'd hold the shift and press the Three.
 If you wanted to move to a previous line, you'd use the seven key.
 For the previous word, it's the 4.
-But if you wanted to return back to the start of the text, you'd hold the shift and then hit the seven key.
+But if you wanted to return back to the start of the line, you'd hole the shift and the 1 key.
+To return to the beginning of text, it's the shift and the 7 key and to the end of the text, it's the shift and the 9 key.

 Note too that the shift with the numeric keypad 4 and 6 are not defined.
 You can use the input gestures feature to assign them to a regularly used navigation command.

+This pattern makes more sense when you practice it, so load up a document in Word or notepad and fool around with text review.

 If you will frequently use text review on a laptop you can always purchase a small numeric keypad that connects via USB or a full-sized desktop keyboard.